VladPVS/FastSearchLibrary/README.md

 Also you may help Armed Forces of Ukraine here: https://bank.gov.ua/en/news/all/natsionalniy-bank-vidkriv-spetsrahunok-dlya-zboru-koshtiv-na-potrebi-armiyi

-We will release our Motherland from russian invaders and save Europe from aggressive inhuman Russian regime.
+We will release our Motherland from Russian invaders and save Europe from aggressive inhuman Russian regime.
 I promise.
 #### Glory to Ukraine!

 # FastSearchLibrary